 In the early 1840s, the Father of Photography, William Fox-Talbot, set up the first mass production photographic laboratory in Russell Terrace.
 Another plaque records this.
 He was producing the first book of photos, but the locals thought his assistants were forgers!
 William Penn, founder of Pennsylvania, had connections with Reading.
 He attended the classical-temple-looking church, now a pub, in London Street and his ghost was said to haunt the old London Street Bookshop next door.
 Another well-known resident was Oscar Wilde who was imprisoned in Reading Gaol for two years in 1895 for his social indiscretions.
 He never wrote again, save for his Ballad of Reading Gaol.

 Joseph Huntley moved to Reading in 1811 and he and his son, Thomas, took on 72 London Street (another plaque), as a bakery, eleven years later.
-They cashed in on the coaching trade of the Crown Inn, opposite, by sending over freshly baked biscuits for travellers to buy.
+They cashed in on the coaching trade of the Crown Inn, opposite (but long gone), by sending over freshly baked biscuits for travellers to buy.
 Another son, Joseph, set up an ironmongery and whitesmith's shop (later Huntley, Boorne & Stevens), and began making them fancy biscuit tins.
 George Palmer, the famous Reading benefactor, joined the bakery in 1841, and hence it became Huntley & Palmers, now World famous for their biscuits.
-Though the name is still used, the firm is now owned by United Biscuits who have, only recently, finally left the town.
+The vast factory, off the King's Road, dominated the town for over a hundred years.
+It closed in 1976 and has been all but swept away.
+Though the name is still used, the firm, having undergone a number of changes in ownership, now operates on a much smaller scale out of Suffolk.